domenicomonaco/build-automation-kit/README.md

                    changes.
 If not exist it try to be cloned bak loop-reinit  Deleting user repo folder, and re-clone it.
-If not exist it cloned also bak select-user  Select a single user
+If not exist it cloned also bak select-user  Select a single user the csv file

 Opzioni:
       --version  Mostra il numero di versione                         [booleano]